 Percutaneous transluminal angioplasty (PTA)

 This procedure is preferred over surgery and usually done at the same time as a catheter-based angiogram.
 During an angiogram, dye is injected through a catheter into an artery.
 X-rays show how the dye travels through the artery, revealing any narrowed areas.
 A wire is threaded to the artery and a catheter with a balloon is inserted in the narrowed area.
 The balloon is then inflated to open the narrowed part of the artery.
 If your doctor finds serious damage related to fibromuscular dysplasia, such as an aneurysm, a metal mesh tube (stent) may be placed inside the weakened part of the artery to help prevent it from rupturing.

 Surgery to repair the damaged artery is rarely recommended.
 It's usually only donewhen there are complications.
 However, if PTA is not an option and the narrowing of your arteries is severe, your doctor may recommend a more-invasive approach with surgery to repair or replace the narrowed portion of the artery.
 The type of surgery you'll need depends on the location of the narrowed artery and how damaged the artery is.

 Preparing for your appointment

-Because appointments can be brief and because there's often a lot of ground to cover, it's a good idea to be prepared for your appointment.
+Because doctor appointments can be brief and because there's often a lot of ground to cover, it's a good idea to prepare ahead of time for your appointment.
 Here's some information to help you get ready for your appointment, and know what to expect from your doctor.

 What you can do